rajib18197/rajib18197/README.md

 - JavaScript / TypeScript
 - CSS, with the focus of tinkering it with modern JS context (Tailwind, Styled Components)
 - React JS + Next JS
-- React Query + Redux + Framer Motion + Zod + React Hook Form
+- React Query + Redux + Framer Motion + animations with CSS & JS
 - Express JS

-Though I’m not working with these in my day-to-day job but to understand Pointers and OOP better I went through the learning materials of C, C++ & Java quite a bit on my initial days and constantly try to keep in touch with them for betterment.
+Though I’m not working with C/C++, Java in my day-to-day job but to understand Pointers, OOP and other low level things better I went through the learning materials of these languages quite a bit on my initial days and constantly try to keep in touch with them for betterment.

 ### Skilled in: